 ROAS vs. ROI?

 On the surface, return on ad spend and return on investment (ROI) seem like identical metrics.
-Both measure the amount of revenue generated off of specific allocation of funds.
-The main difference between them is that ROAS is a tactical metric while ROI is a strategic metric.
+Both measure the amount of revenue generated from a specific allocation of funds.

 Most ad campaigns are costs—not investments.